[Editor’s note: This story was previously published in February 2019. It has since been updated and republished.]

 Penny stocks are often dangerous for individual investors.
-Generally described as stocks with a price under $5, the group usually consists of quite a few fallen angels and growth stocks that haven’t reached, and potentially won’t reach, their potential.
+Generally described as stocks with a price under $5, the group usually consists of quite a few fallen angels and growth stocks that haven’t reached, and may never reach, their potential.

 But there are diamonds in the rough.
 During the financial crisis, several stocks hit penny stock status.
 Pier 1 Imports (NYSE:PIR) went from 13 cents to over $20 before a long decline the past few years.
 Dollar Thrifty Automotive bottomed at 60 cents, and sold itself in 2013 to Hertz (NYSE:HTZ) for $87.50 a share.

 Those diamonds are more difficult to find in a market near all-time highs, but they’re still out there.
 Here are seven penny stocks that could provide solid returns for investors going forward.

 I’ve had an on-again, off-again attraction to Chesapeake Energy (NYSE:CHK) over the past couple of years.
 Chesapeake is still trying to recover from the oil and gas bust that left it with nearly $10 billion in debt and much lower revenues.
 Progress has been choppy, both for the business and the stock.
-CHK stock is now trading at $3.46, down nearly 15% this year.
+CHK stock is now trading at $2.77, down nearly 18% over the past year.

 Further, a continuation of oil’s move higher in should disproportionately benefit CHK relative to a major like Exxon Mobil (NYSE:XOM).
 In short, CHK now looks like a classic penny stock with high risk and high reward, even if long-term shareholders certainly would prefer that it wasn’t.

 Castle Brands (ROX)